 We strongly believe that the education of your child is a joint process between school and home.
 Therefore, we provide plenty of opportunities for you to be involved in your child's education.
-An example of this is Family Morning - every Thursday.
-All parents/ carers across all year groups are welcome to stay at school between 9:00am - 9:30am to engage in activities that are set out by the teacher - typically reading based activities.
+Although at the moment, we have to limit the amount of adult interactions in school due to Covid 19, an example of this is Family Learning - every Friday.
+All parents/carers across all year groups are welcome to stay at school between 9:00am - 9:30am to engage in activities that are set out by the teacher - typically reading based activities.
 After this session, coffee is served in the hall with the opportunity to network, where we also invite visitors into the school to share best practice about supporting your child in school and at home.